Skip to main content

 Lessons Learned

-• Documentation is a security surface — a single commit with credentials in an architecture document compromised the entire system.
+• Documentation is a security surface — a single commit with credentials compromised the entire system.
 Treat docs as code.

-• Two cooperating AI agents outperform a single omniscient agent — independence and resilience matter more than shared context.
+• Two cooperating agents outperform a single omniscient agent.
+Independence and resilience matter more than shared context.

 • Moving fast without security review creates debt that takes 3x longer to remediate.
 Every shortcut in v1.2 cost three hours in v1.3.